 “Coughing is a perfectly natural part of life, and in most cases parents shouldn’t be alarmed if their child is coughing,” CEENTA Otolaryngologist Ross Udoff, MD, said.
 “That said, if your child has any of these symptoms, a visit to the doctor is a good idea.”

-CEENTA has 40 ENT doctors in 17 locations across the Carolinas ready to care for your children.
+CEENTA has 40 ENT doctors in offices across the Carolinas ready to care for your children.
 If your child has a persistent cough and you would like an ENT doctor to examine them, call 704-295-3000.

 Do you have any questions about coughing or colds our ENT doctors could answer?
 Make a comment on our social media and we will pick one to answer in the coming weeks.
 Disclaimer: the answers in these blogs should be considered general information only.
 We cannot diagnose or comment on specific cases.
 For medical advice, please see your physician.